 - Battle Harem: In the second timeline he acquires this.
 Riize does not die and alterations of events in the second timeline inadvertently cause Minagi to have feelings for him (in the original they were platonic friends).

 - Beware the Nice Ones: Kail is generally very kind and polite, but is extremely ruthless to those he considers his enemies.

 - The Chosen One: A hero that defeated the Demon Lord in the original timeline.
 Seeks to become an even better one in the second timeline.
 Furthermore, in the second timeline, a goddess has taken a personal interest in him and wants him to serve her.
-Which is likely dangerous since said goddess is a Fantastic Racist at best and widely seen as a God of Evil.

 - Combat Pragmatist: Threatened Ganias with his horn, and set up a trap for him in their fight.
 It helps that he's a Magic Knight too.

 - Death Seeker: In the original timeline the Demon Lord ultimately loses because Kail battled to win, but not to necessarily survive.
 He undertook rituals and utilized forbidden techniques that shortened his lifespan, and in the final battle attacked in ways that resulted in mortal wounds upon himself.
-Having a future after defeating the Demon Lord, especially after witnessing the death of his wife, become pointless to him.
+Having a future after defeating the Demon Lord, especially after witnessing the death of his wife, was pointless to him.